cloudant-labs/express-cloudant/readme.md

 Design documents live in the `/ddocs` folder in JS files named after the databases where they'll be pushed to.
 So, a file named `logs.js` will be pushed to a database named `logs`.
 To see an example design doc in the format Express-Cloudant understands, open up `/ddocs/_users.js`.

+## Launch on Heroku

+Heroku uses a `.env` file to store environment variables like this:

+    USERNAME=derpherpburp
+    PASSWORD=friendshipismaniacal

+To push those variables to your Heroku instance, do `heroku config:push`.
+Then:

+    heroku create [app]
+    git push heroku master

+Now your app should be live.
+Easy, eh?

 ## Get Involved!

 Only together can we expand the universe of human potential!
 Fork the project on [GitHub](https://github.com/cloudant-labs/express-cloudant), open an issue, or submit a pull request.
 Everything helps :D